-Meet our Southern sea otter that is sure to steal your heart!
+Meet our Southern sea otters that are sure to steal your heart!

-Audubon Aquarium of the Americas is home to a rescued Southern sea otter, Clara.
-She is the newest member of the sea otter family moving to New Orleans in November 2015.
+Audubon Aquarium of the Americas is home to two rescued Southern sea otters, Clara and Ruby.
+Clara joined our aquarium family in November 2015 and Ruby is the newest member of the sea otter family moving to New Orleans in March 2017.

 At Audubon Aquarium of the Americas, the sea otter custom-made habitat offers a 25,000-gallon exhibit with two large swimming pools at different depths, rock nooks, a waterfall, and a large behind-the-scenes area.
 Audubon's customized sea otter enrichment program includes a wide range of toys, treats and daily training.
 The training program is particularly important because it increases the bond between the animal and the husbandry staff, provides mental and physical exercises, and enables the animals to participate in their own health care.
 The training sessions are positive and fun so health care becomes stress-free when the animals participate voluntarily for weigh-ins and check-ups.